- Types of Trips

-Orangutans are recognized by their long, orange fur and their incredibly long arms which are used to swing from tree to tree.
-They are the largest tree climbing mammal in the world.
+Orangutans are recognized for their long, orange fur and their incredibly long arms which are used to swing from tree to tree.
+They are the largest tree-climbing mammal in the world.
 These gentle forest giants are solitary animals with the exception of females with young which remain together for 3 to 4 years.
 Females only give birth once every 5 to 10 years and do not reach sexual maturity until 10-15 years of age.

 Because they have a low reproductive rate, mature late, give birth to a single offspring, and have a long interval between births, they are especially sensitive to population declines.
 Unfortunately, orangutans are under serious threat for various reasons.

-According to the IUCN (International Union for Conservation of Nature) the Sumatran orangutan population has declined by more than 80% in the past 75 years and continues to decline due to loss of habitat. \
+According to the IUCN (The International Union for Conservation of Nature), the Sumatran orangutan population has declined by more than 80% in the past 75 years and continues to decline due to loss of habitat.

 IUCN Status: Endangered / Population Trend: Decreasing